 Sewing machine or Thread and Needle

-I’m going to go through the tutorial as though your just starting with 4 or 5-inch fabric squares.
+I’m going to go through the tutorial as though you are just starting with 4 or 5-inch fabric squares.
 With the shirt, I simply cut the sleeves off and cut them into 5-inch squares.
 Hmmm, which is the dog, which is the blanket, Sophie is always in my business, always!

 1. using fabric scissors, cut squares that are 4 or 5 inches you’ll need two squares per hand warmer.

 2. place two squares of fabric right sides together, using a 1/4 inch seam allowance, sew around all four sides leaving a 2-inch hole on one side.